MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ![MSBuild assemblies via Framework]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/msbuild-assemblies-framework.png "Assemblies via Framework"){: .align-center}

 Note it says version `4.0.0.0`, I didn't even know which version I needed!
 This happened like a year ago so I may have forgotten, but I think it worked for a while until I tried to compile a different kind of project.
-Anyways, I ended up referencing assemblies via the Extensions page:
+In any case, I ended up referencing assemblies via the Extensions page:

 ![MSBuild assemblies via Extensions]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/msbuild-assemblies-extensions.png "Assemblies via Extensions"){: .align-center}